jobandeepSingh/whakaari/README.md

 # Whakaari
 Eruption forecast model for Whakaari (White Island, New Zealand).
 This model implements a time series feature engineering and classification workflow that issues eruption alerts based on real-time tremor data.
+This 'calibration' branch adds calibration of the model to the 2019 eruption.

 ## Installation